Punjab Lecturer Commerce online Coaching

 Consumer Equilibrium and Demand

-Indifference curve analysis of consumer’s equilibrium-the consumar’s budget (budget set and budget line), preferences of the consumer (indifference curve, indifference map) and conditions of consumer’s equilibrium (one and two commodity cases).
+Indifference curve analysis of consumer’s equilibrium-the consumer’s budget (budget set and budget line), preferences of the consumer (indifference curve, indifference map) and conditions of consumer’s equilibrium (one and two commodity cases).

 Demand, market demand, determinants of demand, law of demand, demand schedule, demand curve, movement along and shifts in the demand curve; price elasticity of demand factors affecting price elasticity of demand; measurement of price elasticity of demand-(a) percentage-change method and (b) geometric method (linear demand curve); relationship between price elasticity of demand and total expenditure.